Jack-Q/blog/source/_posts/2017-02-21-javaee-training-note-day-02.md

 </beans>
 ```

-### Autowiring
+### Auto-wiring

-`Singleton` is one of the most common design pattern in Java (as well as other object oridented programming language).
+`Singleton` is one of the most common design pattern in Java (as well as other object oriented programming language).
 It means that the program or application keeps only one single instance of a class.

 If the dependency of one class is a `singleton`, there is no need to specify which instance should be injected and the
-process can be achieved automacally.
-This is autowiring.
+process can be achieved automatically.
+This is auto-wiring.

 The following code is a simple sample.